ChristopherWilkerson/DevNotes/README.md

 background-image: url("");
 background-size: cover;
 height: 50px;

+## June 11th, 2024

+CSS

+can use named-colors, hex codes, or rgb codes, but choose one and keep it consistent throughout the css file.
 weight: 50px;
 border-radius: 50%;
 display: inline-block;
 vertical-align: middle;

 use <span> when don't want the full formatting of <div>

+hsl = hue-saturation-lightness

+      (0-360, %, %)

+hsla =hsl + alpha
+      (0-360, %, %, decimal 0-1)

+can also use

+rgba = (0-255, 0-255, 0-255, decimal 0-1)

+A little unconventional, but still worth mentioning is how hex colors can also have an alpha value.
+By adding a two-digit hexadecimal value to the end of the six-digit representation (#52BC8280), or a one-digit hexadecimal value to the end of the three-digit representation (#F003), you can change the opacity of a hexadecimal color.
+Hex opacity ranges from 00 (transparent) to FF (opaque).

+Multi-Word Values

+When specifying a typeface with multiple words, like Times New Roman, it is recommended to use quotation marks (' ') to group the words together, like so:

+h1 {
+  font-family: 'Times New Roman';
+}

+** Web safe fonts are good fallback fonts that can be used if your preferred font is not available.

+h1 {
+  font-family: Caslon, Georgia, 'Times New Roman';
+}

+In the example above, Georgia and Times New Roman are fallback fonts to Caslon.
+When you specify a group of fonts, you have what is known as a font stack.
+A font stack usually contains a list of similar-looking fonts.
+Here, the browser will first try to use the Caslon font.
+If that’s not available, it will try to use a similar font, Georgia.
+And if Georgia is not available, it will try to use Times New Roman.

+Text can also be styled to appear in either all uppercase or lowercase with the text-transform property.

+h1 {
+  text-transform: uppercase;
+}

+Letter Spacing

+The letter-spacing property is used to set the horizontal spacing between the individual characters in an element.
+It’s not common to set the spacing between letters, but it can sometimes help the readability of certain fonts or styles.
+The letter-spacing property takes length values in units, such as 2px or 0.5em.

+p {
+  letter-spacing: 2px;
+}

+Word Spacing

+You can set the space between words with the word-spacing property.
+It’s also not common to increase the spacing between words, but it may help enhance the readability of bolded or enlarged text.
+The word-spacing property also takes length values in units, such as 3px or 0.2em.

+h1 {
+  word-spacing: 0.3em;
+}

+We can use the line-height property to set how tall we want each line containing our text to be.
+Line height values can be a unitless number, such as 1.2, or a length value, such as 12px, 5% or 2em.

+p {
+  line-height: 1.4;
+}

+The text-align property, which you may already be familiar with from the CSS Visual Rules lesson, aligns text to its parent element.

+h1 {
+  text-align: right;
+}

+In the example above, the <h1> element is aligned to the right side, instead of the default left.

+Fonts can also be added using a @font-face ruleset in your CSS stylesheet instead of using a <link> element in your HTML document.
+As mentioned earlier, fonts can be downloaded just like any other file on the web.
+They come in a few different file formats, such as:

+    OTF (OpenType Font)
+    TTF (TrueType Font)
+    WOFF (Web Open Font Format)
+    WOFF2 (Web Open Font Format 2)

+The different formats are a progression of standards for how fonts will work with different browsers, with WOFF2 being the most progressive.
+It’s a good idea to include TTF, WOFF, and WOFF2 formats with your @font-face rule to ensure compatibility on all browsers.